Selling Bad Therapy to Trauma Victims

 - The authors noted that patients “may need more treatment than the relatively small number of sessions typically provided in a clinical trial.”

 I did not choose this study as an example because it is a poor study.
 I chose it because it is arguably the best.
-In fact, two-thirds of patients who receive APA's "highly recommended" treatments still have PTSD after treatment.7
+In fact, two-thirds of patients who receive APA's "highly recommended" treatments still have PTSD after completing treatment.7

 “Clear information on best treatments and what to expect of them.”
 Really?